bgd-labs/aave-proposals-v3/src/20241108_AaveV3EthereumLido_AutomatedAGRSActivation/AutomatedAGRSActivation.md

 ## Simple Summary

 This proposal activates the automated Aave Generalized Risk Stewards (AGRS) system on the Aave Ethereum Lido Instance to perform automated interest rate updates for the WETH asset.
+Under the hood, the AGRS consumes the Edge infrastructure by Chaos Labs.

 ## Motivation